-In a study that compared 2013 and 2017 baseline characteristics among treatment-seeking patients who use opioids with co-occurring BH conditions, researchers found that while the 2017 cohort used less prescription opioids than those from 2013, the 2017 cohort was more likely to use psychostimulants concurrently with opioids than the 2013 cohort.9 These individuals in 2017 were also more likely to have anxiety, depression, and suicidal thoughts.10 It is clear that these at-risk individuals underscore the responsibility of the healthcare community to deploy a targeted approach.
+In a study that compared 2013 and 2017 baseline characteristics among treatment-seeking patients who use opioids with co-occurring behavioral health conditions, researchers found that the 2017 cohort used less prescription opioids than those from 2013, although the 2017 cohort was more likely to use psychostimulants concurrently with opioids than the 2013 cohort.9 These individuals in 2017 were also more likely to have anxiety, depression, and suicidal thoughts.10 The research suggests that these at-risk individuals underscore a responsibility of the healthcare community to deploy approaches that can be tailored to address multiple substances at once.

-The ongoing opioid epidemic has been compounded by the COVID-19 public health emergency with research indicating increases in opioid-associated morbidity and mortality.11 People with substance use disorder have found themselves increasingly isolated and with fewer distractions from dependency behaviors due to COVID-19 social restrictions, placing them at increased risk for setbacks.12 COVID-19 has also resulted in decreased access to treatment for opioid use disorders and other substance use disorders.
-With increasing use of telemedicine, clinicians may be challenged to ensure appropriate screening is conducted during routine appointments.13
+The ongoing opioid and SUD crisis has been compounded by the COVID-19 public health emergency, with research indicating increases in opioid-associated and other substance use morbidity and mortality.11 People with SUD have found themselves increasingly isolated and with fewer distractions from behaviors associated with SUD due to COVID-19 social restrictions, placing them at increased risk for setbacks.12 Like many others, they are also subject to social isolation and loneliness, both of which can increase substance use.
+COVID-19 has also resulted in decreased access to treatment for SUD, including OUD.
+With the increasing use of telemedicine, clinicians may be challenged to ensure appropriate urine screening is conducted during routine appointments.13

 Quality measurement has emerged as an important driver to implement best practices for addressing a range of behavioral health conditions.
 Quality measures for behavioral health have been implemented in many accountability programs, resulting in incentives for healthcare providers to focus their quality improvement efforts on commonly held goals and metrics.
-Ensuring that the totality of existing measurement tools and the apparent gaps in quality measures are well-understood by policymakers and other healthcare stakeholders is a critical step to addressing opioid and polysubstance use for those with co-occurring behavioral health conditions.
-Such an understanding could then be used to develop a measurement framework that can inform stakeholder groups across the healthcare industry on how best to meet the challenges for this key population.
+Ensuring that the totality of existing measurement tools and the apparent gaps in quality measures are well-understood by policymakers and other healthcare stakeholders is a critical step to addressing SUD and polysubstance use for people with co-occurring behavioral health conditions.
+Such an understanding could then be used to develop a measurement framework that can inform stakeholder groups across the healthcare industry on how to best meet the challenges for this key population.

-Through this project funded by CMS, NQF has convened the Opioids and Behavioral Health Committee, consisting of stakeholders representing patients and caregivers, measure developers, behavioral health clinicians, pharmacy, health plans, social work, public health, criminal justice, and academia.
+Through this project funded by CMS, NQF has convened the Opioids and Behavioral Health Committee, consisting of stakeholders representing patients, consumers, and caregivers, measure developers, behavioral health clinicians, pharmacy, health plans, social work, public health, criminal justice, and academia.
 The initial work of the Committee was to conduct an environmental scan of measures addressing opioids and polysubstance use occurring with concomitant behavioral health conditions.
-Within this report, the Committee has reviewed the current landscape of quality measures focused on substance use disorders, assessed the connection with behavioral health and polysubstance use, and developed recommendations to guide performance measurement related to the quality of opioid use disorders.
-In work subsequent to this report, the Committee will identify and prioritize measurement gaps and develop a measurement framework specific to polysubstance use involving synthetic and semi-synthetic opioids (SSSOs) with concomitant behavioral health conditions.
+Within this report, the Committee has reviewed the current landscape of quality measures focused on SUDs, assessed the connection between behavioral health and polysubstance use, and developed recommendations to guide performance measurement.
+In subsequent work following this report, the Committee will both identify and prioritize measurement gaps and develop a measurement framework specific to polysubstance use involving synthetic and semi-synthetic opioids (SSSOs) with concomitant behavioral health conditions.